-Thanks to this there’s almost no moment when you sit and stare at a blank screen.
+Thanks to this, there’s almost no moment when you sit and stare at a blank screen.
 Instead, you directly apply the patterns you are thinking about and see if they work as well as they do in your head.

-Learn the mechanics of your tools – Move the fingers fast, make the short key combinations a muscle memory and don’t even think about them.
+Learn the mechanics of your tools – move the fingers fast, make the short key combinations a muscle memory, and don’t even think about them.
 All the combinations to get from point A to point G in as little time as possible.

-Know your goals – Is it a polished final design or quick concept/prototype?
+Know your goals – Is it a polished final design or a quick concept/prototype?
 Is it a mockup where you need to consider good navigation and relevant information?
 Depending on what phase you are at, you need to adapt your workflow.

 Build a rich visual library – It can only be achieved with years of work.
 You should constantly look for ways to design a certain feature or element.
 Always browse what other designers do.
-Remember what works well, develop a feel for it.
+Remember what works well, and develop a feel for it.